mateuszbabski/marketplace/README.md

 ## Project description
 Marketplace works like a small bussiness aggregator.
-Customer is able to order different products from different enterpreneurs, but he gets one order package.
+Customer is able to order different products from different shops, but he gets one order package.

 To implement: